mbeijen/ttylog/README.md

 ctrl-c when it's going to the screen or doing 'kill -HUP nnnn' if running it in the background.

+The timeout option is not available on macOS.

 Web sites
 -----------